outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 1. vgcreate vg /dev/sda7 /dev/sda8

    'pvcreate' is optional since 'vgcreate' will automatically create PVs on sda7 and sda8 if needed.

    We can find /dev/vg directory created.
 2. lvcreate -l +100%FREE  vg -name crypt

    Now, sda7 and sda8 is merged as a single LVM device /dev/mapper/vg-crypt or /dev/vg/crypt.

    Each time you create a LVM in VG, a new mapper device name will be in /dev/mapper/.
 The mapper device name will be 'VG name + LV name'.
 This mapper file is actually a simbolic link.
 Similarly, /dev/vg/crypt is also a symbolic linking to the same destination as /dev/mapper/vg-crypt.

    However, when booting into Gentoo, these mapper device will be real device file.
 3. Try to use 'pvdisplay', 'vgdisplay', 'lvdisplay', 'lvscan' etc.

 # LUKS container

 1. cryptsetup --cipher serpent-xts-plain64 --key-size 512 --hash sha512 --key-file /home/gentoo/luks-gnupg-key luksFormat /dev/mapper/vg-crypt

+   To test the LUKS container:

       cryptsetup luksDump /dev/mapper/vg-crypt

 2. cryptsetup --key-file /home/gentoo/luks-gnupg-key luksAddKey /dev/mapper/vg-crypt

    To add a fallback LUKS passphrase, just in case we lost the key-file.

    We must provide the the previous key-file or passphrase before adding a LUKS key slot.
 According to current experience, passphrase needs less time.

    Up to now, /dev/mapper/vg-crypt is protected by both LUKS key-file and passphrase.
 We have achieved **full disk encrytion**.

       cryptsetup luksDump /dev/mapper/vg-crypt
 3. cryptsetup luksOpen /dev/mapper/vg-crypt cryptroot

    Treat vg-crypt as a normal disk partition which is encrypted by DM-crypt LUKS.
 To make use of it, we have to decrypt it first.

    Here, we use the fallback passphrase to decrypt.
 It is faster.

    When vg-crypt is decrypted, we also get a mapper device /dev/mapper/cryptroot.
 The device name can be set freely at your desire.

    We can now treat the decrypted device as a normal disk partition, on which we will create our 2nd LVM container.

 # Why 2nd LVM container?

 This question can be narrowed down to: why need LVM over LUKS?

 A decrypted LUKS device like /dev/mapper/cryptroot should'd better be treated as a partition instead of a disk (like /dev/sda).
 So command like 'parted -a optimal /dev/mapper/cryptroot' is NOT encouraged.
 It is complicated to make use of partitions created directly over LUKS device.

 1. If I want to use only part of /dev/mapper/cryptroot storage for Gentoo, while leaving the remaining space for other usage like NTFS data or even another Arch Linux, use 2nd LVM.
 2. If I want to separate /home, /usr, /tmp etc. mount points, use 2nd LVM.